joeyholland15/javascript-sandbox/vanilla-js-app/README.md

 * clicking an "expand" icon to show additional details or instructions
 * seeing button text change from 'create' to 'edit' once you've created some sort of entity

+## Step 4 - Track how many times we've clicked

+Now let's update our logic to also track how many times the button has been clicked.
+Try to figure out a way to store how many times the button has been clicked and increment the count on each click.

+Once you've done that, let's add another `<p>` tag that indicates how many times we've clicked.
+It should say something along the lines of `The button has been clicked <insert our count here> times`.

 More steps to come!